Systemwide Human Resources

 When will the training occur?

-Due to conflicting priorities, instructor-led training cohorts will be on hiatus until at least Summer 2024.
+Due to conflicting priorities, instructor-led training cohorts will be on hiatus until 2025 at the earliest.
 Check back here, and add your name to the program waitlist, for updates.

 If you need document accessibility training sooner, we recommend utilizing the Creating Accessible PDFs LinkedIn Learning course.